 Prague is a home to a number of popular destinations and tourist attractions that are greatly commended by local and foreign travelers.
 The ancient Czech capital’s views are undeniably breathtaking at any time of the year, particularly on holidays.
 A day of wandering around the beauty of the heart of this city is an incomparable and fulfilling adventure one could ever experience.
+Book your stay at the best boutique hotels or the top party hostels in Prague.

+First on the list of what to do in Prague at night is visiting the National Theatre.
 The rich, artistic tradition of Prague is well-shown in every Czech opera performance produced in this Neo-Renaissance theater.
 Since inception, it has played a significant role in the development of the Czech language, music and country’s dramatic arts.
 It has the largest ballet company in the city running from 5 to 7 performances depending on the season.
 A sample of their performances includes Swan Lake Nutcracker productions, Laterna Magika, Cinderella and other local productions.

 Address: Národní 2, 110 00 Nové Město, Czechia